sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - zapier/2000 - zapier-tutorial-2.md

 Prerequisite: Create an example Sensible extraction
 ----

 To configure Zapier, you'll use a recent example of a document extraction.
-Follow the steps in [PDF to Excel quickstart](doc:excel-quickstart) to create a JSON extraction from an example 1040 tax form.
+Follow the steps in [Getting started with out-of-the-box extractions](doc:excel-quickstart) to create a JSON extraction from an example 1040 tax form.

 Prerequisite: Create a Gmail filter and Google Drive folder
 ----

 1. Set up a Gmail filter that automatically applies the label "1040" to any email you receive that has an attached 1040 document in PDF format.
 For example, filter on `subject:1040`.
+2. Send yourself a test email with an [example 1040](https://github.com/sensible-hq/sensible-configuration-library/raw/main/tax_forms/1040/2021/1040_2021_sample.pdf)  attached and verify the filter works.
-2. Create an empty Google Drive folder as a destination for the spreadsheets of extracted data that Sensible will create for each 1040 PDF you receive as an email.
+3. Create an empty Google Drive folder as a destination for the spreadsheets of extracted data that Sensible will create for each 1040 PDF you receive as an email.

 First Zap: Extract emailed 1040 doc with Sensible
 ---